The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 Intake within two business days of purchase.
 Delivery call roughly ten days after intake.
 Between the two calls, your job is small — share read-access to a few systems and respond to a short list of targeted questions by email.
 The expert and the engine do the work.
 You don't need to prepare a briefing.
 You don't need to compile a deck.
 You need to be honest on the intake call.
 That's the only real ask.

 You can implement internally, engage separate implementation support, scope a follow-on engagement with us, or hand the findings to your current team or agency as a directive.
-The diagnostic is complete in itself.
+The Fix is complete in itself.
 What comes next is your call — and now it's a call you can make from a position of knowing, instead of guessing.

 Ten days from now